Why An Ocean Ambassador Certification Program?

 A big part of turning things around will include getting more people involved around the country and across the globe, and not just those who live on the coast.

-The training covers plastic pollution, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.
+The training covers watershed health, plastic pollution, the ocean as a solution to climate change, marine protected areas, fisheries management and sustainable seafood, the power of storytelling, how we are Heartwired to love the ocean, and much more.

 We accept applicants who want to be effective ocean and watershed advocates who will be involved and consider joining an existing chapter, starting a new chapter, or engaging within their own communities.
 This training is designed to be interactive and participants will be expected to engage with the group throughout the five weeks.
 While many of our regular volunteer opportunities are in-person, this training will also cover ways to get involved virtually during COVID-19.

-- Each session is held at 4pm PST - 7pm EST, each Thursday during the training period
+- Each session is held at 4pm PT/7pm ET, each Thursday during the training period

 - We will begin accepting applications April 26th, 2021